Zachary Elwood is the author of Reading Poker Tells and Verbal Poker Tells, two popular and well-reviewed books on poker behavior.

 The usefulness of poker tells can vary a lot and it is important to understand that different players have different patterns.
 Experienced players can have patterns that vary greatly when compared to beginner-level players.
 Other tells are common but unreliable, whereas some can be are infrequent but very reliable.
 These are all reasons why it's hard to say something like: "Such-and-such is the most useful poker tell."

-Having said that, recreational poker players often display the same poker tells over and over again.
+Having said that, recreational poker players often display the same live poker tells over and over again.
 Here we will show you ten of the most useful poker tells to keep your eyes open for.

 Always remember that these are not magic bullets and there can be a lot of variety, especially amongst more experienced players.
 Ideally, you should have studied a player beforehand and gained some indication that the particular tell holds consistent for them.
 Avoid making "cold reads" because it's hard to know, without prior observation, if general behavioral patterns will apply to a specific player.